-After a child has been given time to settle in a class if they are not making sufficient progress or there is an on-going concern regarding their behaviour or a sudden change in their emotional well-being the class teacher and SENCO/INCO will meet to discuss their needs with the parents.
+After a child has been given time to settle in a class if they are not making sufficient progress or there is an on-going concern regarding their behaviour or a sudden change in their emotional well-being the class teacher and SENCO will meet to discuss their needs with the parents.
 During this meeting they will look at what support they can be offered as well as taking into account the pupil voice and their perception of their learning and behaviour.
-It is at this point a decision will be made as to whether the child has SEN/D need or whether there could be another reason for their under-achievement or whether more information needs to be collated.
-Identification to access support at SEN support plan and My plan levels will be done through using the GRSS document Wiltshire Graduated Response to SEND support (which replaces the WIPD document) and other relevant publications and recommended checklists.
+It is at this point a decision will be made as to whether the child has SEND need or whether there could be another reason for their under-achievement or whether more information needs to be collated.
+Identification to access support at Local Authority My Support Plan and Education and Health Care Plan (EHCP) levels, will be done through using the Wiltshire Graduated Response to SEND support (GRSS) document and other relevant publications and recommended checklists.
 Our school will then offer the most relevant intervention or support to help that child achieve their full potential in their learning.